Perfect Alabama finishes No. 1 in AP Top 25 for 11th time

 Big 12 champion Oklahoma finished sixth, Georgia seventh and Cincinnati was eighth.

-Iowa State was at nine and Northwestern finished out the top 10.
+Iowa State was No. 9 and Northwestern finished out the top 10.

+The Big 12 finished with a perfect record in five bowl games.
+Oklahoma and Iowa State were joined by No. 19 Texas and No. 20 Oklahoma State in the final rankings from that conference.

+The ACC's postseason was a dud at 0-6.
+Clemson, Notre Dame, No. 14 North Carolina and No. 22 Miami gave the ACC four ranked teams.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/